 What does this mean?

 For Gulf War Claims, it is highly likely for your claim to be denied based on a low diagnosis from your medical professional.
 With this being said, just because your CFS claim is denied, doesn’t mean that you won’t be able to receive compensation for Chronic Fatigue.
-Email us, and we can help you with your next steps.
+Contact us and we can help you with your next steps.